What is a User Journey Map?

 What is the scope of the user journey map?

-Depending on the industry and the organisation’s nature, a UX designer/team can map several journeys, covering multiple channels and touchpoints.
+Depending on the industry and the organization’s nature, a UX designer/team can map several journeys, covering multiple channels and touchpoints.

-How does the organisation intend to use the user journey map once it is created?
+How does the organization intend to use the user journey map once it is created?

 This is an important question, as a user journey map is only a single tool within a wider user-centric setting.
-To gather the most value from a user journey map, one has to be sure about the next steps in place for identifying, organising and prioritising insights.
+To gather the most value from a user journey map, one has to be sure about the next steps in place for identifying, organizing, and prioritizing insights.
 Having the next steps in place sets expectations ensuring that the momentum is not lost toward achieving results.
 You may also check out why is entrepreneurship important here!

 How to communicate with the users?